dhbtk/dropit/README.md

 From your phone, you can:

 * Send files and text to your computer in one click using the Android "Share" button
-* Easily send text to the computer clipboard through a home screen widget (TODO!)
+* Easily send text to the computer clipboard through a home screen widget
 * One-click camera: take a picture and instantly send it to your computer (TODO!)

 From your computer, you can: